Empire Drive-In / Jeff Stark and Todd Chandler (2012)

 20:00 – 21:00

-Wednesday night was festival opening night – please join us for a collection of energetic short films with improvised live soundtracks by local bands and musicians.
+Wednesday night was festival opening night featuring a collection of energetic short films with improvised live soundtracks by local bands and musicians.

 We doffed our hat to Motor City with short documentary film After the Factory followed by Paul Verhoeven’s legendary Robocop.